Ivenyang/cocos-docs/manual/studio/ui-Widget-Expansion/en.md

   1. The methods must be named with “CS_Set” or “CS_Get” as the prefix, case sensitive.
   2. The Set/Get methods must be in pairs, i.e. except the prefix, the remaining parts of the method names must be the same.
 The Set method now only supports single parameters, but it must be of the same type as the return value of the Get method.
-  3. Now they support 3 basic types, i.e. string, figure and color.
+  3. Now they support  string, figure , color and resource type.In the "Particle" demo ,there have one resource type to set particle resource.

 The internal realization of CS_SetStringTest is shown as follows: